ZI

 }

-When .build is run, as we go through MigrationAction, each migration action collects Handled and Provided, which is also of the form List[List[Segement], which are then compared against added and removed.
+When .build is run, as we go through MigrationAction, each migration action collects Handled and Provided, which is also of the form List[List[Segement]] , which are then compared against added and removed.
 On success we compile.

-Example of List[List[Segement]: List(Field("address"), Field("city")) -> It has one single path address.city
+Example of List[List[Segement]] : List((Field("address"), Field("city")), Field("age")) -> It has two path address.city and age.

 Note - This is a different List of Lists, rather than encoding level and field.
 I though having a clear path to the field which was added or removed was a better decision.